alejosilvalau/coding-interview-prep/SystemsExpert/Design A Code-Deployment System/design-a-code-deployment-system.md

 This brings the total build-and-deploy duration to around 20-25 minutes, taking into acount the 15 minutes of build time, and the 5-10 minutes of replication.

 ## Deployment System - General Overview
+The system needs to distribute the 10 GB binaries to hundreds of thousands of machines on the actual deployment across all the regions.
+That's why we need:
+- A service that informs when a binary has been replicated in all regions.
+- An extra service that can serve as a source of truth for what binary should be run on all machines.
+This is referred as the **Target Build**.
+- A Peer-To-Peer Network for the actual machines across the world.
+The actual machines that the engineers uses.

+## Deployment System - Replication-Status Service
+We need a global service that checks the GCS bucket continuously from all regions and aggregates **the replication status** to know when a build has been successfully replicated across all the different regions.

+In other words, it checks for the blob stores for all the different regions to see if a given build has been replicated across all regions.

+Once the **Replication Manager** aggregates that the build has been replicated across all the regions, it updates the **Build Replication Status** SQL database.

+This database will have a table with rows containing **binary_name** and a **replication_status**.
+Once the binary has a **complete** replication status, it's deployable to the main build of the actual system.

+## Deployment System - Blob Distribution

+## Deployment System - Trigger

+## System Diagram
 ![code-deployment-system-design](./design-a-code-deployment-system.png)